-The government of the US has publicly announced its interest in renegotiating North American Free Trade Agreement (NAFTA) with Canada and Mexico.
+The US, Canada and Mexico are currently involved in talks to renegotiate the North American Free Trade Agreement (NAFTA).
 NAFTA currently prohibits government intervention in the normal operation of the North American energy market, whether in the form of price discrimination through the imposition of export taxes or the direct disruption of supply channels.
-In addition, NAFTA ensures that North American customers have equal access to oil produced in either country, ensuring a broad demand base for the Corporation's oil and natural gas.
-It is uncertain whether the government of the US may successfully change or alter the terms of the NAFTA, and what effects those changes may have on the Corporation.
+In addition, NAFTA ensures that North American customers have equal access to oil produced in either country, ensuring a broad demand base for oil and natural gas.
+It is uncertain whether the outcome of NAFTA renegotiations will result in material changes to the terms of NAFTA, and what effects those changes may have on the Corporation.